leemagnusson/robotics-toolbox-matlab/MATLAB/haoran_model/readme.md

 haoran_model

-This folder contains kinematics simulation codes written by Haoran Yu
+This folder contains kinematics foundation and simulation codes written by Haoran Yu

-3/16/2016
+3/31/2016

-1. startup_haoran.m: this is a script that initiate the folder
+1. startup_haoran.m: this is a script that initiate the folder.
+The code use "URDF.m" from matlab robotics toolbox and convert URDF file into matlab urdf data format.
+This script also generate point clouds and boundary boxes for collision detection.

+2. Test files

-2. main.m: import URDF and draw robot at different joint configuration.
+	a.
+Test_Draw_arm.m: draw single robot at different joint configuration.

-3. resolved_rates.m: run resolved rates by giving the end effector a commanded velocity.
+	b.
+Test_Resolved_rates.m: run resolved rates by giving the end effector a target position and orientation.

-4. resolved_rates_col_detection.m: run resolved rates on two arms and detect contact by showing "colision" as true or false in each arm configuration.

-5. The code use "URDF.m" from matlab robotics toolbox and convert URDF file into matlab urdf data format
+3. Init files:
+	a. init_Hernia_setup.m: get all the SW input and setup hernia trocar, arm base, init guess of joint angles and hernia position

+	b. init_IK_parameters.m: init IK dt, velocity, convergence radius and etc

+	c. init_Tool_path.m: init tool path from log files

+4. Analysis files:
+	a.
+Analysis_Collision_detection_hernia.m: analyze the collision detection with hernia setup and hernia log.

+	b.
+Analysis_Hernia_setup.m: Simulate the automatic hernia setup with estimate from joint angles.

+	c.
+Analysis_EEF_workspace.m: analyze and plot the EEF workspace with fixed RCM

+	d.
+Analysis_RCM_workspace.m: analyze and plot the Trocar workspace

+	e.
+Analysis_Reach_study_hernia.m: analyze the reach study with hernia setup.
+Being developed.

+5.

 6. Arm_Kinematics.m: define the class Arm_Kinematics that contains information of forward kinematics that is transformed from URDF information and basic arm dynamics parameter.